r-link/microtome_slides/README.md

 be replaced by the unique ID of sample you are working with\!
 In the screenshots in the example, the `CODE` is `CRI_3_010`.

+# Preparation

+All ImageJ results table can be saved either in ‘Comma Separated Value’ (`.csv`) or whitespace/tabstop separated format (generated when saving with a `.xls` extension, but actually just a plain text format).
+In either case, the output is optimized for US/UK locales, which means that points are used as a decimal separator.
+In order to process these files without bigger trouble, it is important to make sure that the system-wide decimal separator is correctly set before starting the analysis.

+In German Windows 10, the option to change the decimal separator is well
+hidden:

+**Start Menu ➜ Windows-System ➜ Systemsteuerung ➜ Zeit und Region ➜
+Region ➜ Formate ➜ Weitere Einstellungen ➜ Dezimaltrennzeichen**

+To avoid data compatibility problems, make sure the decimal separator is set to “.”.
+In this case, you will want the grouping symbol (**Symbol für Zifferngruppierung**) to be a comma instead of the point symbol used in Germany.

+If you do not want to change your system settings, you can alternatively export everything in a `.csv` format and use Excels **Daten ➜ Text in Spalten** menu to manually set field delimitor and decimal separator.

 # Preparation in GIMP

   - Open original image `CODE.jpg`